source-foundry/Hack/README.md

 #### Recommended Binaries for Linux and Windows Users

-The .ttf files are recommended for Linux and Windows users.
+The .ttf files are recommended for screen use on Linux and Windows platforms.

 - [Download .ttf fonts](https://github.com/chrissimpkins/Hack/releases/download/v2.010/Hack-v2_010-ttf.zip)